-How to Use the Phish Alert Button in Exchange/Office 365
+How to Use the Phish Alert Button for Exchange

-Your organization may have recently installed the Phish Alert Button (PAB) in Office 365.
+Your organization may have recently installed the Phish Alert Button (PAB) in your mail client.
 Learn how this tool works and how you can use it to help keep your organization safe from malicious phishing emails.

 When do I use it?

 The PAB should only be used to report emails you believe to have malicious intent.
-If you are receiving spam or marketing emails, you should not use the PAB.
+If you are receiving spam or marketing emails, you should not use the PAB to report these.
 You can delete these types of emails or add the sender or sender's email domain to a block list.

 The steps for blocking an email sender vary based on your email client.
 Contact your supervisor or IT team with any questions.